suared/core/README.md

 # core
 Go Lang reusable code bits for private projects.
-The intent here is to be a library for my projects or others' if they find the patterns helpful.
+The intent here is to be a library for my projects or others' if they find the patterns helpful and not be an all encompassing framework to keep it simple/ use what you need only.

 ## Usage examples: